ximsfei/Stark/README.md

 ## Thinks

-Thanks to Instant Run, tinker, robust and small.
+Thanks to InstantRun, Tinker, Small, jbsdiff and Robust.

 ## About Author